deeplearning4j/deeplearning4j/gettingstarted.md

 ### <a name="windows">Windows</a>

+* While our Windows install is not always easy, Deeplearning4j is one of the few open-source deep learning projects that actually cares about trying to support the Windows community.
+Please see the [Windows section of our ND4J page](http://nd4j.org/getstarted.html#windows) for more instructions.

 * Install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
 (Lapack will ask if you have Intel compilers.
 You do not.)